Jin407/AI-Group-project/README.md

 Alternatively, you can download the files directly from GitHub.

-# To run the programme:
+# To install the dependencies:

 pip install -r requirements.txt

-To run Q-learning algorithm GUI:
+# To run Q-learning algorithm GUI:

 python3 Q-learning_GUI.py

-To run DQN algorithm GUI:
+# To run DQN algorithm GUI:

 python3 DQN_GUI.py

-To run SARSA_GUI.py:
+# To run SARSA_GUI.py:

 python3 SARSA_GUI.py

 # WARNING: DQN algorithm takes a while to run as the number of timesteps required to train our DQN agent is very large.

-In conlusion to run our programme, simply follow these commands on terminal or cmd:
+# In conlusion to run our programme, simply follow these commands on terminal or cmd:

 1. git clone https://github.com/Jin407/AI-Group-project